 - Preheat oven to 350F (175C).
 Butter and flour a 9” x 5” (23cm x 13cm) loaf pan and set aside.

 - In the bowl of an electric mixer beat together the butter and sugar until fluffy.
 Add eggs 1 at a time, beating in between each addition.
 Add vanilla and orange zest beat to combine.

 - In a medium bowl whisk together the flour, baking powder and salt.

 - Add the flour mixture to the butter mixture, in thirds, alternating with the sour cream, until both are incorporated.

 - Transfer batter to the loaf pan, smooth out top and bake for 45-50 mins until a tooth pick comes out clean.
-NOTE: if top is beginning to brown too quickly, cover with a sheet of foil on top until fully baked through.

 - Allow cake to cool completely before releasing it from the pan.
 Place cake on a cooling rack, fitted into a sheet pan, to catch the glaze when cake is frosted.